 Paul was a hard worker and a Jack of all trades.
 There wasn’t much he couldn’t do.
 He used to work in sales at Eddy’s, he farmed potatoes, sheep and cattle.
 He did bodywork on vehicles, painting, mechanics, carpentry, plumbing, wood working, drove school bus, janitor, was a great cook, and had a very green thumb with his gardens.

-Paul loved to read novels, check out the daily joke section of the Acadie Nouvelle, liked crosswords and visits with his close friends, Juline, Fernand and Jean-Guy.
+Paul loved to read novels, check out the daily joke section of the Acadie Nouvelle, liked crosswords and visits with his close friends, Julien, Fernand and Jean-Guy.
 Paul had a very good appetite.
 His favorite food was seafood.